 In this post, I’m going to write a bit of my experience traveling in the SE Asia (Taiwan, Singapore, Malaysia, Thailand, and Hong Kong).
-It was my first time attending the Deaflympics and as a person who has played a lot of sports, I’m familiar with these especially basketball.
+During this trip, I attended the Deaflympics being held in Taiwan for the first time and as a person who has played a lot of sports, I’m familiar with these especially basketball.

 In basketball, the United States team has won the event each time since 1949.
 So, I was curious about that—why was America able to win every gold medal?
 I sat myself in the crowded gym, and watched the United States players doing their thing.
 They all moved beautifully thru their warm-up drills—lay-ups, dunks, passing, and shooting.
 A-ha, a thought flashed in my mind.
-Vast majority of the players has played on some collegiate level, division III, and some of them play for Gallaudet University, a member of the Capital Athletic Conference.
+Vast majority of the players have played on some collegiate level, division III, and some of them play for Gallaudet University, a member of the Capital Athletic Conference.
 It’s a competitive league in the DC area and they have played the sport for almost all their life.
-In addition, visit skydiving los angeles ca for more information about extreme sports.
 By the time they’re on the court against other countries, they collectively must have at least more than 10,000 hours of playing time.
-So, it’s not hard to see why they’d be dominant and expected to win.
+So, it’s not hard to see why they’d be dominant and winning games.

 My argument is I think sign language is really important and I can only wish for all other players to have same kind of access that those U.S. basketball players had.
 There is another problem, though, they’d need to install a basketball rim in their backyard to catch up with the playing time total.